-ESTIMATED PROJECT WATER SUPPLY FOR THE EAST SIDE DELIVERY AREA DURING 2005:
+ESTIMATED PROJECT WATER SUPPLY FOR THE EAST SIDE DELIVERY AREA DURING 2006:

-• The estimated Project water supply for irrigation from Gerber Reservoir and Clear Lake from April 1 through September 30, 2005 is 19,000 acre-feet, which amount is only available from Gerber Reservoir.
+• The estimated Project water supply for irrigation from Gerber Reservoir and Clear Lake from April 1 through September 30, 2006 is 60,000 acre-feet.
 Table 6 displays the projected elevations of Gerber Reservoir and Clear Lake on April 1; the minimum elevations needed to meet the BO requirements for endangered suckers on September 30 (i.e., to provide adequate over-wintering habitat for endangered suckers); and the difference between the April 1 and September 30 reservoir/lake capacities, minus evaporation and seepage.
 The difference between the reservoir/lake capacity on April 1 and September 30 is the estimated Project water supply for irrigation.